dictcp/uplex-varnish-k8s-ingress/examples/req-disposition/README.md

       disposition:
         action: synth
         status: 403
+        reason: Blacklisted
 ```

-In this case, the synthetic 403 Forbidden response is generated for
+In this case, the synthetic 403 response is generated for requests
-requests whose URL path does begin with one of the prefixes in
+whose URL path does begin with one of the prefixes in ``values``.
+The ``reason`` setting sets the response line to "403 Blacklisted"
+rather than the standard "403 Forbidden".
+In most cases, you can
+leave out ``reason``, and Varnish sets the standard reason string
+corresponding to the response code.

-``values``.
-The combined effect is that requests are only permitted
+The combined effect is that requests are only permitted for URLs in
-for URLs in the whitelist, but not for URLs in the blacklist.
+the whitelist, but not for URLs in the blacklist.

 Of course your configuration can characterize the requests by other
 means available in ``conditions``, for example by specifying regex